Construction Accounting 101: Principles and Best Practices

 Contractors work on different job sites simultaneously, meaning their workers may live in one state but work in another.
 This can create a problem of double taxation for contractors, as they need to withhold taxes for both states.

 Fortunately, there are steps contractors can take to avoid paying double taxes.
-To do that, they must fill a non-resident tax return in the other state.
+To do that, they must fill out a non-resident tax return in the other state.

 Another way to avoid double taxation is to get a reciprocal agreement between the two states.
-This type of agreement allows employees who work in one state but live in another to only pay taxes in their state of residence.
+This type of agreement allows employees who work in one state but live in another to pay taxes only in their state of residence.

 Construction Accounting Up Close: Key Steps

-- Choose an Accounting Method
+Choose an Accounting Method

 The two key options construction accountants have are cash accounting and accrual accounting.